 Searching in text files can quickly become slow and inefficient.
-For this reason search engines convert the input file into multiple different index files.
-Their content is generally dependent on the configuration of the search engine and needs be manually adjusted to fit the file that should be searched.
+For this reason, search engines convert the input file into multiple different index files.
+Their content is generally dependent on the configuration of the search engine, which needs to be manually adjusted to fit the input file that should be searched.

-In the following, we will only discuss the case of CompleteSearch, which is designed to search table-structured text-files, such as CSV or TSV files.
+In the following, we will only discuss the case of CompleteSearch, which is designed to search table-structured text-files, such as CSV and TSV files.